The Circle of Chaos

 System:

-After the character stares at the subject for at least a few seconds and makes a successful roll, use the chart below to determine how much of the subject’s aura the Player's character sees and understands (see the table below).
+The Player spends 3 Energy/Blood Points and makes a successful roll.
+The character stares at the subject for at least a few seconds, then the Player uses the chart below to determine how much of the subject’s aura the Player's character sees and understands (see the table below).
 A failure indicates that the play of colors and patterns yields no prevailing impression.
-A botch indicates a false or erroneous interpretation.
-The Storyteller may wish to make this roll, thus keeping the player in the dark as to the veracity of the character’s interpretation.
+A Botch (rolling a natural 1-10) indicates a false or erroneous interpretation.
+The Storyteller may wish to make this roll, thus keeping the Player in the dark as to the veracity of the character’s interpretation.

 Roll Chart: